 Wellmark does not deny coverage — or charge more — based on health status.
 Period.
 Pre-existing conditions are not a factor in your ability to purchase a policy, nor will they affect the quality of care.
 You'll know you can get the care you need when you need it.

-A Uniform Glossary of Benefits is also included, because most people don’t use words like "coinsurance" and "in-network" in their everyday lives.
+Try using the Uniform Glossary of Benefits while looking through your coverage documents because most people don’t use words like "coinsurance" and "in-network" in their everyday lives.
 With simple, concise definitions, the glossary makes it easier to understand common health insurance terms.